babylonlabs-io/covenant-signer/docs/deployment.md

 # RPC server settings
 rpcuser=<rpc-username>
 rpcpassword=<rpc-password>
-# Optional: In case of non-mainnet BTC node, also specify the network that your
+# Optional: In case of non-mainnet BTC node,
+# the following two lines specify the network that your
 # node will operate; for this example, utilizing signet
 signet=1
 [signet]
+# port your bitcoin node will listen for incoming requests
+# below port is the canonical port for signet,
+# for mainnet, typically 8332 is used.
 rpcport=38332
+# address your bitcoin node will listen for incoming requests
 rpcbind=0.0.0.0
 # Optional: Needed for remote node connectivity
 rpcallowip=0.0.0.0/0